kiahmdh/Pathology-ZeroShot-Anomaly-Detection/README.md

 - Running patch-level inference on WSI tiles.
 - Generating and saving high-resolution anomaly heatmaps.

-## Performance and Results
-The framework demonstrates high sensitivity in detecting tumor clusters within lymph node sections.
-The separation between normal lymphocytes and metastatic carcinoma is clearly visible in the generated anomaly scores.

 ## Acknowledgments
 This implementation is based on the research provided by the Mahmood Lab (CONCH) and the QuIIL research group (Ano-NAViLa).
 We thank the contributors to the Camelyon16 challenge for providing the benchmarking data.